ballerina-platform/ballerina-distribution/examples/manage-scheduled-jobs/manage_scheduled_jobs.md

 The `task` library provides functions to manage the scheduled jobs such as pause, resume, unschedule, and etc.

-For more information on the underlying module, see the [`Task` module](https://lib.ballerina.io/ballerina/task/latest/).
+For more information on the underlying module, see the [`task` module](https://lib.ballerina.io/ballerina/task/latest/).

 ::: code manage_scheduled_jobs.bal :::